measurement-kit/measurement-kit/doc/api/net/transport.md

 empty.
 The implementation MUST automatically start writing when you call any `write()` method.
 This method MUST NOT be called by the generic code after the transport has been closed.

+## As connectable

+This set of methods allow to set and get the time required to connect.

 ## Syntactic sugar